 This tool allows the automatic correction of timestamp errors in business process execution logs.
 Precisely, given an input event log, it detects events recorded with the same timestamp and, first, it repairs the order of the events relying on correct event log traces (where the same events do not have recording errors), and then it computes the likely true timestamp for each event affected by same-timestamp errors.
 The tool receives in input the affected event log in the XES format and outputs the repaired event log.

-Our interactive demo shows how Apromore can work for you.
+Get a personalized demo to see how Apromore can work for you.

 Sign up for a free 30-day trial.